 [oracle@test ~]$ cat /dev/null > /path/to/alert_ORCL.log.copy

 For convenience, I concatenate all commands in one line for executing them without any gaps.
-This could also reduce the loss of log entries between executions.
+Additionally, this could also reduce the loss of log entries between executions.

 [oracle@test ~]$ tail -50000 /path/to/alert_ORCL.log > /path/to/alert_ORCL.log.copy; cp -f /path/to/alert_ORCL.log.copy /path/to/alert_ORCL.log; cat /dev/null > /path/to/alert_ORCL.log.copy